 How Dangerous Are Timber Rattlesnakes?

 Timber Rattlesnakes are among the most dangerous snakes in North America.
-This is due to their large size, long fangs, and high venom yield.
-1% to 10% of the time, an untreated Timber Rattlesnake bite results in a fatality.
+This is due to their long fangs and high venom yield.
+1% to 10% of untreated Timber Rattlesnake bites result in a fatality.

 Why Are Timber Rattlesnakes Endangered In New Jersey?

 Timber rattlers are an endangered species in New Jersey.
-We’ll go over some of the problems the species faces in New Jersey in this section.
+In this section, we’ll review some of the problems that the species faces in New Jersey.

 Human encroachment in their historic range has a huge impact on their populations.
 As Timber Rattlesnake populations shrink, the diminished genetic base promulgates inbreeding depression.
 In turn, this leaves the successive generations less genetically fit for survival.